SelmaKhelili/DashboardLaravel/README.md

 ```
 npm run dev
 ```
-Leave it open and run on the second :
+Leave it open
+# Run on the second one:
 ```
 php artisan migrate:refresh
 ```